Optimal Stopping with Random Maturity under Nonlinear Expectations: Notation and Preliminaries

 \no \(3\) If a real-valued process $ \{X_r \}_{r \in [t, T]}$ is $\bF^t-$adapted \(resp. $\bF^t-$progressively measurable\), then $ X^{s,\o} $ is $\bF^s-$adapted \(resp. $\bF^s-$progressively measurable\).

 \end{prop}

 Let $\hP \n \in \n \fP_t $.
-In light of the {\it regular conditional probability distributions} (see e.g. \cite{Stroock_Varadhan}), we can find a family of {\it shifted} probabilities $\{\hP^{s,\o} \}_{\o \in \O^t } \n \subset \n \fP_s $, under which the corresponding shifted random variables inherit the $\hP$ integrability of original ones:
+In light of the {\it regular conditional probability distributions} (see e.g. \cite{Stroock_Varadhan}), we can follow Section 2.2 of \cite{ROSVU} to introduce a family of {\it shifted} probabilities $\{\hP^{s,\o} \}_{\o \in \O^t } \n \subset \n \fP_s $, under which the corresponding shifted random variables inherit the $\hP$ integrability of original ones:

 \begin{prop} If $\xi \n \in \n L^1 \big( \cF^t_T,\hP \big)$ for some $\hP \n \in \n \fP_t$, then it holds for $\hP -$a.s. $\o \n \in \n \O^t$ that $\xi^{s,\o} \n \in \n L^1 \big( \cF^s_T , \hP^{s,\o} \big) $ and \bea \hE_{\hP^{s,\o}} \big[ \xi^{s,\o} \big]= \hE_\hP \big[\xi\big| \cF^t_s\big](\o) \in \hR . \eea